How Fit Do I Need To Be

 Ah it’s the eternal question isn’t it?
 How fit do I need to be to join a guided multi-day walk in New Zealand?
 How do I know that I’m going to be able to keep up, avoid injuries and actually have a good time while I’m doing it?

 Fitness is such a subjective thing.
 You and I might engage in the same level of activity at home, but when it comes to ‘trail fitness’ we may have very different abilities.
-As a rule of thumb, we like to say, ‘the fitter you are, the more you’ll enjoy it.’
-If you’re used to walking regularly, you’ll find yourself in a good starting position but you might like to add in some stair walking to your pre-departure training plan.
+Firstly we like to say, ‘the fitter you are, the more you’ll enjoy it.’
+If you’re used to walking regularly, you’ll find yourself in a good starting position.
+You might like to add in some stair walking to your pre-departure training plan.

-If you get around the golf course on a regular basis, this is also probably a good start, but it’d serve you well to test those ankles and knees on some harder terrain to see how they go.
+If you get around the golf course on a regular basis, this is also probably a good start.
+Test those ankles and knees on some harder terrain to see how they go.

-We’ll be walking anywhere between 4 and 8 hours per day on a wide variety of tracks, through changeable terrain in all kinds of weather conditions.
-You’ll be carrying just a day pack, so no more than say, 3 – 5 kilograms depending on how much water you like to carry.
-If you’re not used to walking with a day pack, have a test run on a walk near your home and adjust as needed from there.
+We’ll be walking anywhere between 4 and 8 hours per day on a wide variety of tracks.
+We cover changeable terrain in all kinds of weather conditions.
+You carry just a day pack.
+No more than say, 3 – 5 kilograms depending on how much water you like to carry.
+If you’re not used to walking with a day pack, do a test-run near your home and adjust from there.

 Our North Island guided walks are graded with a number between 1 and 5.
-Grade 1 trails are the absolute easiest hiking trails we could find and Grade 5 trails are gut-busting, advanced tramps for backcountry bush-bashers.
+Grade 1 trails are the absolute easiest hiking trails we could find.
+Grade 5 trails are gut-busting, advanced tramps for backcountry bush-bashers.

-We’ve been guiding walking guests for over 20 years and we’ve got the science of itinerary design down to a fine art.
+We’ve been guiding walking guests for over 20 years.
+We have the science of itinerary design down to a fine art.
 We’ve walked with every kind of hiker you could think of and we’ve seen it all!
-We know which trails are going to exhaust you and which ones are a merry jaunt, leaving you amping for the next one.
-Our guided walk itineraries are carefully arranged so that we’ll complete shorter, easier walks first, then attacking those longer, harder hikes once we’re properly warmed up.
+We know which trails are going to exhaust you and which ones are a merry jaunt.
+Our guided walk itineraries are carefully arranged so that we’ll complete shorter, easier walks first.
+Then attacking those longer, harder hikes once we’re properly warmed up.

 At Walking Legends our hiking comfort zone is within the ‘moderate’ hiking grade, or comfortably in the Level 3 and Level 4 area.